- #Mobile app development

 The features mentioned above are the key ones that can be found almost in any popular social media app.
 However, you may require additional features that would be relevant for your target audience, such as Instagram-like face filters, analytics tools, bookmarking, embedded shopping, etc.

-How to create a social media app?
+How to make a social media app?

 Find a trusted IT vendor